 Conveyancing is the legal term for the team involved in the transfer of the property from the vendor’s ownership to you.
 This is the principal part of the work that your Lawyer will undertake for you.
 It is important that you find an Advocate, Solicitor or Conveyancer that you can trust, and communicate with in language that you understand.
-Prices for conveyancing can vary, but as with everything in life, the cheapest is not always necessarily the best.
+Prices for conveyancing can vary.

 The legal team you instruct will receive a draft contract for sale from the vendor’s lawyer.
 They will check the terms of the contract and make a search at the Public Registry to verify ‘title’ to the property.

 In case of Share Transfer purchase, they will also check the good standing of the company which holds the property.
 They will carry out a site visit to identify the boundaries at the property and make searches of the utility companies, the Parish, and States Departments to ensure that all is in order.

 Once all the enquiries are satisfactory and complete they will meet with you to go through the terms of the purchase contract and complete the registration requirements for your mortgage.
 When all has been agreed you will be ready to complete your purchase.
 As part of the conveyancing process your lawyer will do the following:

 We will assist your lawyer and negotiate throughout the process, keeping you informed every step of the way.